Interview on NJ ODP’s Road To Becoming A Great Player

 James Galanis:

-The NJ ODP program has 14 events for this upcoming season and every minute has been carefully thought out.
-The state tryouts are in July and August and in September, the teams are formed.
-We have multiple training session as well as games and mental toughness tactical awareness webinars.
-In December we play a regional tournament and then in the New Year, we play four additional regionalized tournaments followed by a spring event in NY.
+The NJ ODP program has 14 events for this upcoming season, and every minute has been carefully thought out.
+The state tryouts are in July and August, and the teams are formed in September.
+We have multiple training sessions, games, and mental toughness tactical awareness webinars.
+In December, we play a regional tournament, and then in the New Year, we play four additional regionalized tournaments, followed by a spring event in NY.

-Through out these sessions — the goal is to provide our ODP players with knowledge about the game and prepare them for their future.
+The goal throughout these sessions is to provide our ODP players with knowledge about the game and prepare them for their future.

 Diane Scavuzzo: How do you identify talented youth soccer players in New Jersey at the tryouts?